 - Guiding fly fishing is a profession and we take this seriously.
 We work exceptionally hard to ensure our staff is heralded as respectful, knowledgeable and courteous pro’s by our industry colleagues.
 Our goal is to provide the highest caliber of service mixed with an unparalleled level of expertise to help you enjoy your time on the water with us to the fullest.

 - Our staff boasts experience in both guiding and fly fishing all over the planet for nearly any species of fish you can conjure up.
-Collectively we pool these experiences to bring up the level of knowledge amongst our staff to enable us to teach you the craft of fly fishing from nearly any perspective.
-The application of these experiences on our waters translate into you learning this sport and enabling you to take your new found skills and better use them on your home water.
-Our experience will ensure you leave us a vastly improved fly angler, this is our passion on every trip.
+Collectively we pool these experiences, bringing up the level of knowledge among our staff enabling us to teach you the craft of fly fishing from nearly any perspective.
+The application of these experiences on our waters translate into you learning more about this sport and enabling you to take your new found skills and better use them on your home water.
+Our Seattle fly fishing guide staff and their experience will ensure you leave us a vastly improved fly angler.

 - All of our guides also teach all of our fly fishing classes from casting to in depth immersion schools.
 We feel this is important to allow us to help novice to expert anglers alike learn as much from us during the day as possible.
 This isn’t just rowing a boat down the middle of the river.
-It iss discussing equipment, tactics, flies and skill sets for small creeks, tropical saltwater, tailwater trout and two handed casting for anadromous species.
+It is discussing equipment, tactics and approach, flies and skill sets for small creeks, tropical saltwater, tail-water trout and two handed casting for anadromous species.
 We guide more types of water in Washington than anyone.
-The knowledge demanded to successfully do so means you are in as capable of hands as possible.
+The knowledge demanded to successfully do so means you are in as capable of hands as you will find.

-- The staff at EWA have proven they are legitimate professionals within the industry.
-Amongst our guides we have several FFF Certified Casting Instructors, hold a variety of Ambassador/Advisory/Pro Staff positions from highly respected equipment manufacturers such as Winston, Patagonia, Airflo, Echo, TFO, Bauer, Rajeff Sports, Fisknat and are all CPR/First Aid Certified, licensed and insured.
-We also have 3 professional photographers amongst our staff…much of their work is evident throughout our website.
+- The staff at EWA are constantly proving to be legitimate professionals within the industry.
+Among our staff we have several IFFF Certified Casting Instructors, hold a variety of Ambassador/Advisory/Pro Staff positions from highly respected equipment manufacturers such as Winston, Scott, Epic Patagonia, Costa, Airflo, Echo, Bauer, Rajeff Sports and Fisknat, 5 are published photographers as well as published authors.
+We are all CPR/First Aid Certified, licensed and insured.

 Mark Freda — I was born and raised in Barrington, IL and have fished since I could hold a rod, but was not exposed to the gentle art of fly-fishing until the age of fifteen.
 The Midwest does not offer many opportunities to fly-fish for cold water species so I was introduced to Colorado waters by my father.
 My first experience fly-fishing for trout was a three day float down the Gunnison River in Colorado…this was all I needed!
 From that trip forward I vowed to spend my life learning everything fly-fishing could offer.
 Over the past 19 years I have traveled from Colorado to Alaska, Oregon to Mexico and literally everywhere in between in search of new rivers, new people and new experiences.
 It has never really been about catching fish though that is nice as well.
 Now residing in Seattle, WA, this state of mind drives why I guide, to share all I know about this amazing sport with hopes I can help other appreciate it as well.